ponselvajeganathan/datagrid-in-wasm-app-for-cloudflare-hosting/README.md

 ## Overview

 This repository demonstrates a Syncfusion Blazor WebAssembly (WASM) application configured for deployment to Cloudflare Pages.
 The sample is organized around a Blazor WebAssembly project and includes deployment workflow assets that help publish the application to Cloudflare-hosted infrastructure.
-The repository is intended as a reference for developers who want to host a Syncfusion Blazor application, including DataGrid functionality, in a Cloudflare Pages environment while using a GitHub-based deployment workflow.
+The repository is intended as a reference for developers who want to host a Syncfusion Blazor application, including [Blazor DataGrid](https://www.syncfusion.com/blazor-components/blazor-datagrid) functionality, in a Cloudflare Pages environment while using a GitHub-based deployment workflow.

 ## Key Features